paymentwall/paymentwall.github.io/docs/development-ps.md

 ---
-id: ps-codes
+id: development-ps
-title: Payment Systems codes
+title: Payment Systems Codes
 sectionid: docs
-permalink: ps-codes
+permalink: development/ps
 ---

-# Payment Systems codes
+# Payment Systems Codes

 List of payment system shortcodes supported in the Paymentwall.
 You can use this for deeplinking customers for a specific payment method.